saiki-k/wgs-inspector/README.md

 ## 📁 Export Formats

-### With Transformer
+### With a game-specific exporter

-When a game-specific transformer is available, saves are exported in a format as designed by the transformer.
-For instance, Silksong saves are exported by the Hollow Knight / Hollow Knight: Silksong transformer exports files like so:
+When a game-specific exporter is available, saves are exported in a structured format as defined by the exporter.
+For instance, the Hollow Knight / Hollow Knight: Silksong exporter exports files like so:

 ```
 exported_save_files/